Twitter Cold DM Templates That Actually Get Replies (2026)

 How many Twitter DMs can I send per day without getting banned?

-For warmed-up, established accounts, 50-75 DMs per day is generally safe.
+For warmed-up, established accounts, 50 to 75 DMs per day is generally safe.
 New accounts should stay under 20 per day.
-Always prioritize quality over quantity, as Twitter's detection systems are sophisticated and penalize spammy behavior.
+Always prioritize quality over quantity, as X's detection systems are sophisticated and penalize spammy behavior.
+For a deeper walkthrough, read how to automate Twitter DMs without getting banned.

 Should I use templates or write custom DMs for every person?